Lene-Ayele/Diversity-and-Inclusion/README.md

 ### Exploratory Data Analysis

-The EDA involved exploring the data to answer key questions, such as:
+The EDA involved exploring the data to answer these key questions:

 - Are there disparities in salary levels among employees belonging to different racial or ethnic groups?
 - Are there differences in salaries based on educational level?